YannickDeiss/WE-roomie/README.md

 * **Password reset**: if forgotten, users have the possibility to reset their password.

 ###### Deployment Diagram
 The deployment is pretty straightforward.
 The code to be executed is stored on a Heroku Webserver.
 This extends to the database, too.
 It was initially planned that the images are stored in the PostgreSQL database, which is located on the Heroku Webserver as well.
-However, during implementation we hit on problems concerning whis matter what finally led to the decision, to adjust the deployment in such a way, that the PostgreSQL database only stores links to images, which are stored on a Amazon AWS S3 server.
+However, during implementation we hit on problems concerning this matter what finally led to the decision, to adjust the deployment in such a way, that the PostgreSQL database only stores links to images, which are stored on a Amazon AWS S3 server.
 Subsequently you find the final deployment diagram.

 ### Implementation
 ###### Important Classes